-On September 7, 2023, the Company announced that a minimum 5,000 m drill program commenced at the Mirage Property.
-The initial program, will test continuity and widths of the six widest spodumene-bearing pegmatite dykes that have been discovered to date on this property (see August 21, 2023 press release) over a total cumulative strike length of 2,500 m.
+On September 7, 2023, the Company announced the start of a drill program commenced at the Mirage Project.
+The initial program's goal was to test continuity and widths of the six widest spodumenebearing pegmatite dykes that have been discovered to date on this property (see August 21, 2023 press release) over a total cumulative strike length of 2,500 m.